joenot443/TBChallenge/README.md

 I'd also rewrite the `didFinishEditing` protocol to make it more type safe.
 Presently, there are a handful of force unwraps which I believe are safe, but I'm still not especially happy with.

+### General Design

+The design is very, very plain.
+It's functional, but is definitely nowhere close to what one would like for a real menu application.

 ## External Libraries Used

+CocoaPods was used for package management.

 ### Toast-Swift